staltz/staltz.com/_posts/2017-03-02-my-last-day-and-my-first-day.md

 I joined Futurice in 2013 as a Web and Mobile Developer.
 At that time, I had less than a hundred Twitter followers and had never heard of reactive programming.
 Gradually, I started being exposed to RxJava for Android development, and began my journey learning Rx Observables.
 I learned a lot at Futurice, and had absolutely brilliant peers who inspired and challenged me.

 As I learned, I started teaching others my findings.
 I wrote [The introduction to reactive programming](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754), then built [RxMarbles](http://rxmarbles.com/) to help visualize how some RxJS APIs worked.
 In the subsequent months and years, I built [Cycle.js](http://cycle.js.org/) and spoke at many conferences, all the while basing my open source developments on insights gathered at work in Futurice.
-It is easy to get lost in open source development as an end instead of a mean, that's why I find it very important that time and time again I deliver real software to real customers.
+It is easy to get lost in open source development as an end instead of a means, that's why I find it very important that time and time again I deliver real software to real customers.
 It helps to validate the reliability of my open source libraries, and helps to stay connected to real problems that users experience.

 I was ready to indefinitely continue this recipe of splitting my time between open source and customer projects, until I was woken up by a pressing problem.